thomascullen/voicebox/README.md

 Now press `alt+s`

 ## Adding responders
-Create a new javascript file for your responder in the `/responders` directory.
+Create a new folder for your responder in `~/.voicebox/responders`.
+This should have the basic structure for an NPM module; a package.json and an index.js.
-You can then use the `voiceBox.addResponder` method to define your responder.
+You can then use the `voiceBox.addResponder` method inside your module to define your responder.

+You can publish your responder module to NPM so that other users can use your responder

 The `addResponder` method takes two parameters:
 - **regex** ( Regex ): The users input will be matched against this to determine if it should respond